 This shot is worth it just for Mae West’s expression alone.
 The white fox collar is the perfect frame.

-A brief interlude when Tira consults her lawyer before heading to trial against Jack.
+In a brief interlude, Tira consults her lawyer before heading to trial against Jack.
 The silver fox muff and trim on the dress are just a prelude to the final act.

-Finally, in the penultimate sequence, the trial is on, and Tira takes over as her own counsel.
-She’s dressed the part in a cape with a huge fox collar and matching muff.
-The trail sequence lasts a good 10 minutes and she’s in this fur the entire time.
+Finally, the trial is on in the penultimate sequence, and Tira takes over as her own counsel.
+She’s dressed in a cape with a colossal fox collar and matching muff.
+The trail sequence lasts a good 10 minutes, and she’s in this fur the entire time.

-Were I to gripe, I’d say that gold fabric on the the white fox was completely unnecessary.
-Were it all white fox, it would certainly be same league as Irene Dunne’s white fox from The Awful Truth.
+Were I to gripe, I’d say that gold fabric on the white fox was utterly unnecessary.
+Were it all white fox, it would undoubtedly be the same league as Irene Dunne’s white fox from The Awful Truth.
 Still, the collar and cuffs were spectacular enough as they are.